 What is Heroin?

 Heroin is the most refined form of opium derived from the poppy plant is heroin; it is a substance which is known for its pleasure causing effects.
 It is a rapidly acting opiate which enters brain so fast that it’s effect has been nicknamed as “surge”.
 This effect is particularly significant in identifying the abuser.
-Heroin is easily the most abused drug in developed countries, it is sold under many names, such as Negra, Smack, Big H, etc., it is a white or brown powder which is manufactured with either other drugs mixed in it or purely alone.
+Heroin is easily the most abused drug in developed countries, it is sold under many names, such as Negra, Smack, Big H, etc., it is a white or brown powder drug which is manufactured with either other drugs mixed in it or purely alone.

 Because of its immediate but short-term effects, a user takes it frequently and become physically and psychologically dependent upon it.
 It is an illegal drug, yet that doesn’t affect its distribution in the least.
 It has the highest addiction potential which can be seen by the increasing number of victims of heroin abuse.It induces a sudden feeling of pleasure and a heightened sense of well-being.
 To feel such surge again, a person goes back to it again and again.